roblabs/apple-maps-web-snapshot-cli/readme.md

 ## Usage

-Update your credentials in `config.json` then install and run
+Update your credentials in `config.json` then install and run.

 ```bash
 # config.json